mezo-org/ntt-bridge/README.md

 One of the building blocks of the NTT Bridge is the `deployment.json` file.
 This file is a critical configuration that defines the complete state of an NTT (Native Token Transfer) Bridge deployment across multiple blockchain networks.
-This file contains all the necessary information about deployed contracts, their configurations, and the relationships between different chains in the bridge network.
+This file contains all the necessary information about deployed contracts, [access control](https://wormhole.com/docs/products/native-token-transfers/configuration/access-control/), their configurations, and the relationships between different chains in the bridge network.

 ## NTT CLI